The McNAIR Aerospace Center is made possible by the leadership and vision of our supporters.

 - Cheryl McNair, wife of Ronald McNair

-The McNair Center launched in 2011 based on a pledge of $5 million by University of
+The McNAIR Aerospace Center launched in 2011 based on a pledge of $5 million by University

-South Carolina alumna and benefactor, Darla Moore, '75 business.
-Moore made the donation
+of South Carolina alumna and benefactor, Darla Moore, '75 business.
+Moore made the

 In 2012, USC announced a second $5 million pledge to the center dedicated to create